Jocelyn-McKnight/honours-thesis-corpus/1972/51-The Children Who Turned into Stones.md

 They all stood around this boulder and some of the men lifted it up.

-When the eel ran out, all of the men, women and children called out and threw spears and arrows at the eel’s body, killing it.
+When the eel ran out, all of the men, women and children called out and threw spears and arrows at eel’s body, killing it.

 All of the men, women and children shouted with joy.